hashicorp/terraform-provider-google/website/docs/r/compute_router_nat.html.markdown

   Self-links of NAT IPs.
 Only valid if natIpAllocateOption is set to MANUAL_ONLY.

+* `drain_nat_ips` -
+  (Optional)
+  A list of URLs of the IP resources to be drained.
+These IPs must be valid static external IPs that have been assigned to the NAT.

 * `subnetwork` -
   (Optional)
   One or more subnetwork NAT configurations.
 Only used if